ezchx/scatterplot/README.md

 Free Code Camp scatterplot project.

-D3 is fussy as hell but it does make pretty graphs.
+D3 is fussy as hell but it makes nice charts.

-Note the data labels (dodo class) and the mouseover tips.

 D3 and JavaScript.